lloydish6420/Nexus/README.md

 Script is down for now.
-Will update when there is an avaliable executor with a better script and better protection.
+Will release an update when there is a good executor.